mgrove36/bbc-young-reporter/_posts/2019-03-06-tennis-club-needs-to-relocate-as-redevelopment-plans-are-called-out.md

 title: Tennis Club Needs To Relocate As Redevelopment Plans Are Called ‘Out’
 date: 2019-03-06 12:32
 authors: Hal R-D
-image-caption: A rainy winters day at Caversham lawn tennis club | &copy; Reading School
+image-caption: A rainy winters day at Caversham lawn tennis club
+copyright: Reading School
 description: A ninety-nine year old sports institution is looking for a new home; club member and BBC Young Reporter Hal investigates.
 ---